Try 30 days of free premium.

 Also remember SAG-AFTRA and the DGA are right behind the WGA to negotiate their next contracts and they are asking for some of the same things (recomputation of residuals for streaming being one example)

-suemac wrote 23 days ago: 1
+suemac wrote a year ago: 1

 Came across several comments elsewhere about the strike going long.
 Today 5/8 a NYT article includes the following snippets: